 The Mercedes A35 AMG is an extremely exciting car, and impressed us with its ability to behave dramatically differently, depending on which drive mode is selected.
 In essence, with a single transaction, you’re treating yourself to two cars: one, a comfortable and relaxing A-Class that provides a luxurious means of commuting, and the other, an absolute fire-breather that can set your hair on fire as you return from a long day at the office.

 With this in mind, it’s hard to fault the A35 AMG, and goes to show that it is a car deserving of its AMG badge.
-If you’re in the market for a performance-focussed commuter, click here to get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+If you’re in the market for a performance-focussed commuter, click here for best online car buying service in Australia to get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925

 Five Specs You Need to Know

 - 225kW of Power, 400Nm of Torque